 If you have questions about internship opportunities in the Movement Science Lab, please contact

 Scottish Rite for Children offers internship opportunities to students interested in studying sports medicine, orthopedics and clinical research at the Frisco campus, which could include sports injuries, concussions and fractures.

 The sports medicine research internship program consists of a minimum eight-week curriculum.
-It is unpaid and requires a commitment of at least 20 hours per week.
+It is unpaid and requires a commitment of 10-20 hours per week.
 The goal of the internship is to provide students with a solid foundation in clinical research methodology.
 Each student is assigned a research topic, based on their educational background and experience, to develop over the course of the curriculum with the help of didactic lectures and focused assignments.

 The internship also includes observation in clinics, operating rooms, the movement science lab and career development discussions (pre-med, pre-Ph.D., pre-P.T., etc.).
 Internships outside of the summer program are available, but vary based on availability.

 If you have questions about internship opportunities in sports medicine, please contact firstname.lastname@example.org.